pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-hatoeas-api-design.md

 # JSAX-RS HATOEAS API Design

-JSAX-RS HATOEAS API has been designed according to a basic rule introduces by Roy T. Fielding:
+JSAX-RS HATEOAS API has been designed with Roy T. Fielding's rule in mind:

 > A REST API should be entered with no prior knowledge beyond the initial URI and set of standardized media types that are appropriate for the intended audience.
 [REST APIs must be hypertext-driven](https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven)

-Since REST is not protocol dependent, our solution is not based upon traditional [RFC 5988 (web linking)](https://tools.ietf.org/html/rfc5988) structures, as shown below:
+Since REST is no protocol dependent, our solution is not based upon usual structures, such as [RFC 5988 (web linking)](https://tools.ietf.org/html/rfc5988):

 ```json
 {